mike522-byte/autonomous_driving/README.md

 #### **Decision and Motion Control**
-- The control node subscribes to both **lane detection** and **obstacle detection** topics, maintaining a global state for **real-time decision-making**.
-- Depending on the active mode (lane following or obstacle avoidance), the system computes an optimal **steering angle**.
-- The final motion commands, including **mode, velocity, steering, and gear state**, are then published to the actuator node for execution.
+The control node subscribes to lane detection and obstacle detection topics, continuously updating a global state to support real-time decisions.
+Based on the active mode—either lane-following or obstacle avoidance—the system calculates the optimal steering angle.
+Finally, it publishes motion commands, including mode, velocity, steering angle, and gear state, to the actuator node for execution.